ansys/pyansys-tools-variableinterop/README.rst

 Testing
 -------
-Dependencies required for testing can be installed via:
+Dependencies required for testing can be installed with this command:

 .. code:: bash

     pip install .[tests]

-The tests can then be run via pytest with:
+The tests can then be run via pytest with this command:

 .. code:: bash